A Short Statement

 "When we leave we're taking all your gold with us, I mean, be a shame to waste it"

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, jpramblingWrite a Review